smallfritspoo/containerize/COMMENTS.md

 ------------

 ## Design Decisions
+While I believe nginx is a perfectly fine reverse proxy for one off configurations, generally speaking I would use things like caddy and envoy that are created with modern design patterns in mind, along with other useful integrations like let's encrypt by default.
+We are also leveraging gevent as the worker system, this should allow for increased concurrency by switching from single threaded workers, to asynchronous execution.
+Because the overhead of our microservice is so low, this should scale reasonably well.

 #### Using nginx provided nginx image
 The `nginx:latest` image is setup well to support our configuration, and so I have chosen it as the image to use.
 We provide quite a bit of configuration inside of `nginx/nginx.conf` so mounting `nginx/nginx.conf` to `/etc/nginx/nginx.conf`, and our ssl `nginx/files/` to `/etc/nginx/ssl/` allows us to achive the expected behavior while maximizing simplicity in our setup.